Amiroffir/Auto-Fill-Zionet/README.md

  ### How To Use

- 1. Submit one time your personal details.
+ 1. Submit your personal details once.
  2. Drag the output bookmark to the bookmarks bar at the top of your page and rename as you like.
  3. Every time you get into Zionet submitting form, click on your bookmark and your'e ready to go.